-The Company currently is dependent on externally provided equity financing to fund its exploration activities.
-In order to carry out planned exploration and fund administrative costs, the Company will concentrate its capital plans to raise additional amounts as needed through equity placements.
+The Company currently is dependent on externally provided equity financing to fund its exploration activities and construction of its vanadium electroyte production facilities.
+In order to carry out planned exploration, production and fund administrative costs, the Company will concentrate its capital plans to raise additional amounts as needed through equity placements.
 Management reviews the capital management approach on an ongoing basis and believes that this approach is reasonable given the current state of financial markets and the exploration industry.
 In the case of uncertainty over the ability to raise funds in current or future economic conditions, the Company would manage capital by minimizing ongoing expenses.